 Funeral directors manage and direct funerals, wakes and services for deceased persons and their families.
 They also embalm and restore the appearances of the deceased for display and comfort the grieving in their times of loss.
 A general studies degree can lead to this career by way of a 2- to 4-year program of studies followed by an apprenticeship.

 A degree in mortuary science might be more direct, but a general studies program is more flexible for those starting out with multiple aspirations.
 Funeral directors must be licensed to work in their state and should possess a high level of tact and compassion in order to interact with friends and family members of the deceased.
-Between 2012 and 2022, job openings are expected to grow 18% for funeral directors, which is faster than average.
-As of May 2014, average earnings were $52,130 per year, reported the BLS.
+Between 2014 and 2024, job openings are expected to grow 7% for funeral directors, morticians and undertakers, which is as fast as average.
+As of May 2015, average earnings were $52,990 per year, reported the BLS.